Diamond interchange: Dumbbell

 The ramp intersections may also be configured as a pair of roundabouts to create a type of diamond interchange often called a dumbbell interchange (due to its aerial resemblance to a dumbbell), and sometimes called a double roundabout interchange.
 Because roundabouts can generally handle traffic with fewer approach lanes than other intersection types, interchange construction costs can be reduced by eliminating the need for a wider bridge.
 This configuration allows other roads to form approach legs to the roundabouts and also allows easy U-turns.

 This type of interchange is common in the United Kingdom and Ireland, and is becoming increasingly common in the United States.
-Examples of dumbbell interchanges in the United States are located on Interstate 35 in Medford, Minnesota, on Interstate 87 in Malta, New York, on Interstate 17 at Happy Valley Road north of Phoenix, Arizona, and on Interstate 80 at California State Route 89 (exit 185) in Truckee, California.
+Examples of dumbbell interchanges in the United States are located on Interstate 35 in Medford, Minnesota, and on Interstate 87 in Malta, New York.
 An example in Canada is found on the Pat Bay Highway in North Saanich, British Columbia, near Victoria International Airport.

 One or both roundabouts in the dumbbell interchange may also contain side lanes to increase the capacity.
 A good example of such a "turbo" dumbbell interchange, which was formerly a half cloverleaf, can be seen in Jülich, Germany at 50.914055°N 6.323368°E.

 There are interchanges similar to dumbbells in which the ramps do not meet the roundabouts at intersections; these more closely resemble bowtie intersections.
 One such interchange exists at the junction between the Ruta Interbalnearia and Route 35 North near La Floresta, Uruguay (34.7495°S 55.6775°W).